Segmentation of Objects by Hashing: Introduction

-\item \textbf{Evaluation} We evaluate the results on the PASCAL VOC 2012 Segmentation dataset \cite{Everingham10} using the JACCARD index metric, which measures the average best overlap achieved by a segmentation mask for a ground truth object. \end{itemize}
+\item \textbf{Evaluation.} We evaluate the results on the PASCAL VOC 2012 Segmentation dataset \cite{Everingham10} using the JACCARD index metric, which measures the average best overlap achieved by a segmentation mask for a ground truth object. \end{itemize}

 This work is inspired on how humans segment images: they first localize the objects they want to segment, they carefully inspect the object on the image by the use of their visual system and finally they choose the region that belongs to the body of that particular object.
-We believe that although the problem of detection has to be solved by the use of deep learning techniques based on convolutional neural networks, the problem of segmenting those objects is of a different nature and can be best understood by the use of hashing. \\
+We believe that although the problem of detection has to be solved by the use of deep learning based on convolutional neural networks, in the same way that current breakthroughs have been attained in Generative Adversarial Networks (GAN) \cite{Goodfellow14,Radford16,Salimans16,Karras18,Curto17_2}, the problem of segmenting those objects is of a different nature and can be best understood by the use of hashing.
+Furthermore, current research trends link concepts of Deep Learning to Kernel Methods, proposing a unifying theory of learning in \cite{Curto17}. \\

+Our main contributions are presented as follows: \begin{itemize} \item Novel approach to solve the task of segmentation by similarity hashing exploiting the detection of objects using bounding boxes.\\